 8. Print Better Quality Images

-Printing will show errors or artefacts in your image that might not be so apparent on a screen.
+Printing will show errors or artifacts in your image that might not be so apparent on a screen.
 For instance, you might see noise in the shadows or banding.
 Raw files let you save larger images.
 This gives you the option to print larger.

 When deciding on raw vs JPEG, you should know there are some disadvantages to raw files.
 The file sizes are large, and at some point in your photography career, storage becomes an issue.
 You also must post-process the images and save them in a format you can share.